 We found that we had to figure out several major things as we prepared to give up our home and all of our possessions.
 If we are homeless…where do we have new passports sent?
 What about phones that work anywhere?
 How about something to track us if we are hiking and get lost or turned around?
 How are we going to get to places if we have several bags to carry?
 Since other countries have television programming in their local language, how do we watch TV or catch up on movies?
 And how long can we stay in these countries, anyway?
 What will we do about prescriptions if we are away from the US for a year?
 And if I get sick….?

 Here are some things we have worked out/figured out since we started traveling full time.
 We hope it helps if you are planning extensive travel.

 International Phone Plans – Google Fi or T-Mobile

 Google Project Fi and T-Mobile both provide service internationally for a reasonable cost.
 For a couple of years we traveled with both.
 We found both of them to generally provide service in the countries where they say they do.
 Both of them worked well.

-Google Project Fi currently (as of early-2018) advertises service in 170+ countries.
+Google Project Fi currently advertises service in more than 200 countries.

 How do I get mail?
 What is my address?

 Since you are paying for each envelope scan, you want to limit the number of items that are delivered.
 We worked hard to remove ourselves from all junk mail and advertising so that we aren’t charged for them.
 If you go over your monthly limit, you are charged per piece.
-We have been using Traveling Mailbox for about 6 months and so far, we have been very happy with the service.
+We have been using Traveling Mailbox since we started living this lifestyle in early 2018, and so far, we have been very happy with the service.